Self-Correcting Quantum Computers: Introduction

-The issue of stability of self-correcting quantum memories \cite{Tcodes_1,Tcodes_2} at finite temperature has recently attracted much attention.
+The issue of stability of self-correcting quantum memories \cite{Tcodes_1,Tcodes_2} at finite temperature has been attracting much attention.
 One reason for this is that they are more physical than the models of fault-tolerant quantum computation based on the quantum circuit model \cite{AlickiLZ}.
 While the latter is based solely on the naked quantum formalism with no dynamics, the topological memory relies on a suitable Hamiltonian that protects quantum information as a classical information is protected in, e.g., a 2D ferromagnet.
 The original topological memories are placed on a torus, and it is known that they offer stable qubits only starting from four spatial dimensions \cite{Tcodes_2,AlickiFH-Kitaev2,AlickiHHH-Kitaev,Kay-no-go,BravyiTerhal-no-go}.
-This may sound pesimistic, but there is a hope that the 3D Bacon model \cite{Bacon06-3D} will work \cite{BravyiTerhal-no-go}.
-This model is not topological, but inherits the Hamiltonian approach from topological models.
-Yet, the Hamiltonian for Bacon model is not analytically diagonalisable, and therefore its analysis is quite challenging.

-Both the Bacon and the toric models have some similar drawbacks.
+Both the toric models and others \cite{Bacon06-3D} have some similar drawbacks.
 They do not support a set of universal gates, and no scheme is known for the initialization of these self-correcting memories in the Hamiltonian spirit.
 Namely, one would like to have something similar to an Ising model, where the state of definite magnetization is prepared by simply switching on a global magnetic field and then switching it off adiabatically.
 Thus, disregarding for a while the dimension of the model, an interesting question arises: does it exist a self-correcting quantum computer, allowing universal computation as well as a natural initialization scheme?